escens/kursagenten/templates/documentation.md

    templates/designs/taxonomy/new-design.php/
    ```

-   Main html structure
+   **Main html structure.**

-   All template files are wrapped in "main", in layout default or full width
+   All template files are wrapped in "main", in layout/ default or full width
    ```html
    <main id="ka-main" class="kursagenten-wrapper" role="main"> <!--remove, is added in /in layout/ default or full width-->
    </main>